 Describe and apply basic concepts of radiometry and light transport (radiance, irradiance, bidirectional reflectance distribution function (BRDF), and various lighting models).

 Describe hardware architecture of GPUs (graphics pipeline, frame buffer, graphics processing unit (GPU), data parallelism, single instruction multiple threads (SIMT) programming model).

 Describe the software architecture of 3D graphics programs.

 Describe and apply data structures for 3D graphics applications (mesh data structures and hierarchical scene graphs).

 Describe and apply special graphic programming techniques (shader programming, texture mapping, bump mapping, shadow mapping).

 Use 3D graphics programming interfaces such as OpenGL and GLSL together with an object-oriented programming language such as Java to develop your own 3D applications.

-The course schedule, all materials, and online communication will be managed via the course page on UMD Canvas, the electronic learning management system of UMD.
-Access to these resources requires login using your campus ID.
+The course syllabus, schedule, all materials, and online communication are available via the course page on UMD Canvas, the electronic learning management system of UMD.